 If the eligibility determination for a member changes where a member is enrolled in a Medicaid/CHIP program, the Requestor may call the Post Eligibility Web Service to update the member record.
 This service is invoked when an individual is deemed eligible for Medicaid/CHIP from the MA HIX portal.

-Please reference the MMIS (Medicaid) ICD for detailed information regarding this interface.
+Please reference the MMIS (Medicaid) ICD for detailed information regarding this interface under Section 2: Referenced Documents

-The ICD for MMIS can be accessed by clicking on this link

 Health Safety Net (HSN)

 The Health Safety Net (HSN) is a program for Massachusetts residents who are not eligible for health insurance or can't afford to buy it.
 The Health Safety Net replaced the Uncompensated Care Pool (also called Free Care) on October 1, 2007.
 The goal of the Safety Net is to make sure that all Massachusetts residents can get health care when they need it, regardless of income.
 For low income residents, the Health Safety Net (Free Care) pays for medically necessary services at Massachusetts community health centers (CHCs) and hospitals.
 The Safety Net pays all of the cost, or part of the cost, depending on age and income.
 The Safety Net also helps families with medical hardships that do not have enough income to pay their medical bills.